distributed-system-analysis/pbench/docs/API/metadata.md

 or nested objects) for retrieval later.
 All clients with read access to the dataset will see the same values.

-The recommended best practice is to assign a project sub-key that will be unique and avoid collisions between distinct clients.
+The recommended best practice is to select a project sub-key that will be unique and minimize the risk of collisions between various clients.
 The Pbench Dashboard project, for example, will store all client metadata under the `global.dashboard` sub-namespace, for example `global.dashboard.seen`.
 A hypothetical client named "clienta" might use `global.clienta`, for example `global.clienta.configuration`.